jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a user, I would like to be able to view and read information on my chosen topic. **(MUST HAVE)**
+As a user, I would like to be able to leave a comment on blog posts to further engage with the topic.
+**(MUST HAVE)**

 **Acceptance Criteria**

-**AC1** - As a logged in user, blog posts are available to view and read.
+**AC1** - A comment box is available to a logged user.
+**AC2** - Once user's comment is submitted, it is viewable and linked to the corresponding post.